 You’ll need a good handle on all the activities and events happening in your conference, and you’ll want to decide which activities should be taped and included in the video.
 As you decide on what to include, you’ll be choosing things such as the number of video crews working simultaneously, the number of cameras, etc. This, of course, must work with your budget.

 If your budget allows, you’ll want to get the majority of activities, if not everything!
 However, this is not always possible, so a good production company should be able to guide you to make the best use of your money.

 For some conventions/conferences, in order to get everything, you may need to add crews, equipment, and even time.
 For example, if you have activities from 7 am to 11 pm, you may be entering into overtime which can usually cost the normal fee plus addition of another half or double the normal fee.
 Or perhaps you have two or more activities running concurrently so you’ll need more than one crew to cover both.

 One thing to consider in your decision-making process is that variety sells.
 The more variety you can show in the video, the more compelling it is as a promotional tool.
 So a promo video simply showing speakers will not be as visually captivating and interesting as a promo video with:

 - Speakers & presenters

 - Networking events

 Of course, the actual events along with your budget will determine what’s possible to shoot at your convention/conference.

-Also consider that emotions count too.
+Also, consider that emotions count too.
 Again, the more variety the better.
-A variety of emotions create a bigger impact in conference promotional videos.
+A variety of emotions create a bigger impact on conference promotional videos.
 It’s helpful to show attendees having fun, listening with interest, laughing at a speaker’s joke, applauding, or being moved by information, etc. This would mean having a camera aimed at the audience.